2021 could be a huge year for space. Here’s what’s to come from NASA, Elon Musk, Richard Branson and Jeff Bezos.

 The rover would explore the Jezero crater near the Mars equator where a lake once existed.
 That is the ideal place to search for signs of ancient microbial life, scientists say.
 The rover will collect rocks and soil samples that would one day be returned to Earth.

-NASA has also included a drone helicopter called Ingenuity on the mission, in a test of whether it can fly in the thin Martian atmosphere, 99 percent less dense than Earth’s.
+NASA has also included a drone helicopter called Ingenuity on the mission, in a test of whether it can fly in the thin Martian atmosphere, 99% less dense than Earth’s.

 “The Wright Brothers showed that powered flight in Earth’s atmosphere was possible, using an experimental aircraft,” said Håvard Grip, Ingenuity’s chief pilot at NASA’s Jet Propulsion Laboratory in Southern California.
 “With Ingenuity, we’re trying to do the same for Mars.”